simpleviewinc/sv-npm-promiselib/README.md

 ### promisifyCached

 `promisifyCached` provides caching micro-optimizations in cases when you execute `util.promisify` the same method many times.
-Calling it for each instance of the object is very expensive, and this eliminates the expense.
+In example, calling it for each instance of an object is very expensive, and this eliminates the expense.

 You use this method exactly like you would use Node's `util.promisify()`.